Deducteam/Dedukti/BRANCHES.md

 **universo** Created by François Thiré - Translate proofs form Dedukti[STTforall] to OpenTheory.
 Should be a soft on its own (probably merged with eniqoc), independent of Dedukti.

-**meta** Probably created by François Thiré - Add a tool called dkmeta to normalize files.
+**meta** Probably created by François Thiré - Meta Dedukti - Add a tool called dkmeta to normalize files.
 In the long run, should be a soft on its own, independent of Dedukti.
 See http://deducteam.gforge.inria.fr/metadedukti/

+**skmeta** Created by Raphaël Cauderlier - Meta Sukerujo - Meta Dedukti meets Sukerujo

 # Pull requests being reviewed